BuzzteeBear/OpenXR-MotionCompensation/docs/README.md

 ## Install

 ### Run installer executable
-Just double click the installation executable called `Install_OpenXR-MotionCompensation_<current_version>.exe` and follow the instructions.
+Just double-click the installation executable called `Install_OpenXR-MotionCompensation_<current_version>.exe` and follow the instructions.
 A few hints regarding the installation process:
 - If you're upgrading from a version prior to 0.2.0, it is recommended to target the installation directory already existing.
 This will allow the installer to transfer your existing configuration files into the `appdata/local/OpenXR-MotionCompensation` directory that is used from version 0.2.0 onward.
 - Using a sub directory of `program files` as installation target is recommended, especially for compatibility with WMR based headsets.